 Commercial lawyers will tend to have a specialist practice area (e.g. Intellectual Property) or industry focus (e.g. Technology, Media & Telecoms).
 The exception to this is in smaller firms, where the term simply refers to those whose clients are businesses rather than individuals.

-Day-to-day work involves drawing up a wide range of commercial agreements and standard forms of words, such as disclaimers.
+Day-to-day work for a lawyer at a commercial law firm involves drawing up a wide range of commercial agreements and standard forms of words, such as disclaimers.

 Attention to detail is of paramount importance as the smallest error in an agreement could be a major problem for a client’s business.
 Working well in a team is a key skill as larger scale commercial work involves working with other solicitors and support staff in a firm.

 Why study commercial law?

 Commercial law is a secure legal sector that continues to thrive and expand with our economy.
 Studying commercial law will not only help with research skills, attention to detail and client liaison, but will also give you the skills you need to stand up-to-date with industry news and the economic changes.